 🔗 Why Marketing Flywheels Work - https://sparktoro.com/blog/why-marketing-flywheels-work/

-So, as we said in the opener we're going to be talking about the difference between the funnel and the flywheel.
+As we said in the opener, we're going to be talking about the difference between the funnel and the flywheel.
 HubSpot is a pioneer in inbound marketing software.
 They really popularized this idea of inbound marketing, inbound marketing strategy.
-And it was built around originally this idea of the inbound marketing funnel.
+It was built around originally this idea of the inbound marketing funnel.

 Recently, over the last few years HubSpot's been moving into something called the inbound flywheel.
 As a HubSpot partner I've been watching them make this transition over time and honestly I'm not a huge fan of the inbound flywheel.
 I actually think that there's still a ton of value with the funnel.
 The funnel is far from dead, it's extremely important today.
 So in this video, we're going to look at the differences between a funnel and a flywheel, how they should be applied.
 We're going to show you how to use both of these tools to not just build a great strategy and understand where your buyers are in their journey but also how we create repeatable processes that deliver the best results over time.

 Marketing funnel or marketing flywheel?
 As I said in the beginning I believe that both play an important role in creating sustainable success.
-And as marketers, as business owners, as salespeople, we want to create a repeatable sustainable process that grows our business over time.
-Short wins are great but a lot of times these short bursts and these short victories don't lead to long term success.
-And the goal should be to create a really great strategy that builds over time and this is where both of these come into play.
+As marketers, as business owners, as salespeople, we want to create a repeatable sustainable process that grows our business over time.
+Short wins are great but a lot of times these short bursts and these short victories don't lead to long-term success.
+The goal should be to create a really great strategy that builds over time and this is where both of these come into play.

-So let's look at a traditional marketing funnel.
+Let's look at a traditional marketing funnel.
 At the top you have the big opening, so we have awareness.
-And awareness is where people are coming in, they're becoming aware of your brand, maybe they're becoming aware of the solutions that are available to them, and they're understanding what is out there, what is available to them.
-This is very similar to a buyer's journey and this is why the funnel works so well is because it really does map through the buyer's journey which is extremely important because that's going to dictate the types of content, the types of offers, the types of outreach that we can do to really attract people.
+Awareness is where people are coming in, they're becoming aware of your brand, maybe they're becoming aware of the solutions that are available to them, and they're understanding what is out there, what is available to them.
+This is very similar to a buyer's journey and this is why the funnel works so well.
+It really does map through the buyer's journey, which is extremely important because that's going to dictate the types of content, the types of offers, the types of outreach that we can do to really attract people.

-So we start with awareness and we move into consideration where now they've considered some options, they're stepping further in the journey, which moves them into conversion, which then obviously they make that decision, they convert value, build loyalty.
+We start with awareness and we move into consideration where now they've considered some options, they're stepping further in the journey, which moves them into conversion, which then obviously they make that decision, they convert value, build loyalty.
 So you build brand loyalty, you have them engage with your company.
 Now you've turned them into advocates where they're going back out to the marketplace and driving people back to the top of your funnel again.
-So, it's this very nice succinct pathway but it doesn't necessarily stop at the bottom.
-And once you've created customers and you have a great relationship with those customers, you can deliver a ton of value, those customers begin to add back into your funnel as well.
+It's this very nice succinct pathway but it doesn't necessarily stop at the bottom.
+Once you've created customers and you have a great relationship with those customers, you can deliver a ton of value, those customers begin to add back into your funnel as well.

-So again, this stance comes through your own issues, your own outcomes, your own view of the world.
-And if you come at it from seeing your customers as just an outcome then it doesn't matter whether you're in a flywheel, it doesn't matter whether you're in a funnel, it doesn't matter what you're doing you're not going to have good growth because you're not treating people like people.
+Again, this stance comes through your own issues, your own outcomes, your own view of the world.
+If you come at it from seeing your customers as just an outcome, then it doesn't matter whether you're in a flywheel, it doesn't matter whether you're in a funnel, it doesn't matter what you're doing, you're not going to have good growth because you're not treating people like people.
 Because of that, HubSpot brought in something like this.
-They've taken the flywheel and they've created this customers, promoters, strangers, prospects on the outside.
+They've taken the flywheel and they've created these customers, promoters, strangers, prospects on the outside.
 On the inside you have attract, engage, delight.
 And the growth is in the middle of it.

 To me, this has always been extremely confusing because where do people start?
-Well they say, "Well, they can start anywhere," which makes sense, people can jump on a funnel anywhere.
+Well, they say, "Well, they can start anywhere," which makes sense, people can jump on a funnel anywhere.
 But then what do all these stages mean?
 Where do they go?
 How do they work through?
 And they explain it a little bit more in detail with their blog.
-But to me I don't feel like this is the good use of the flywheel.
+But to me, I don't feel like this is a good use of the flywheel.
 This is an abstract view of a funnel where you put it on its side and then show how it could possibly work.
-Because each of these things you need to attract strangers but you need to engage your prospects, you need to turn them in to promoters.
-And then there you go it starts over again with the promoters.
-So, we have the exact same thing that we had before in the funnel we've laid it on its side and made it a circle.
+Because you need each of these things to attract strangers but you need to engage your prospects, you need to turn them into promoters.
+Then there you go it, starts over again with the promoters.
+We have the exact same thing that we had before in the funnel we've laid it on its side and made it a circle.
 That's the only thing that's changed.

-So let's say you want to grow your authority to rank better in search engines then you want to boost the affinity and optimize your funnel to convert more visitors.
-So growing search engines, optimize your funnel, publish keyword targeted content around those stages of the funnel, amplify it on social media and email, and attract and engage with people who will subscribe and share, and then start again.
+Let's say you want to grow your authority to rank better in search engines, then you want to boost the affinity and optimize your funnel to convert more visitors, so growing search engines, optimize your funnel, publish keyword-targeted content around those stages of the funnel, amplify it on social media and email, and attract and engage with people who will subscribe and share, and then start again.
 Then grow it again and boost it around.
-And so you keep doing this process over and over and it builds sustainable growth over time.
-And as you work through this process you're going to find out what works and what doesn't.
-You continue to do more of the things that work, let the things that don't work fall off and continue to get tighter and tighter.
+You keep doing this process over and over and it builds sustainable growth over time.
+As you work through this process you're going to find out what works and what doesn't.
+You continue to do more of the things that work, let the things that don't work fall off, and continue to get tighter and tighter.